adeelzammit/link-url-shortener/README.md

 3. Jest and Puppeeteer testing for maintainability
 4. Caching Mappings with Redis
 5. Race condition catching of the update of the counter with locks
+6. Add more security to Mongo and Redis stores regarding password usage